LiteFarmOrg/LiteFarm/README.md

 To run [ESLint](https://eslint.org/) checks execute `pnpm lint`

-Sicne this web application is meant to be used on mobile devices, webapp should be viewed in a mobile view in the browser.
+Since this web application is meant to be used on mobile devices, webapp should be viewed in a mobile view in the browser.

 # ngrok